zajacmarekcom/fibonacci-squares-js/README.md

 ## Description

+**I puted comments into "js_colors/index.js" file only!
+Both versions are different only on character assignment level - whole logic is the same.**

 This project prints Fibonacci squares in the web browser console.
 Squares have dimensions: 1, 1, 2, 3, 5, 8, 13, etc. "pixels".
 Default number of iterations: **10**.